Brow6el

 Click, scroll, and interact with web pages naturally.

-Efficient keyboard navigation with modal control (STANDARD, INSERT, MOUSE).
+Efficient keyboard navigation with four modes (STANDARD, INSERT, MOUSE, VISUAL).

 🔍 Element Inspector